Roboy/roboy-ros-control/README.md

 #!bash
 mkdir -p ~/catkin_ws/src
 ```
+### rviz
+For rviz to show the model, you need to change the 'Fixed Frame' to 'world', then under 'Add' you need to add a 'Marker'.
+Under 'Panels'->'Add new Panel'->'WalkingPlugin' you cann add a Panel with which to steer the different visualizations.
 # Building from source #
 The following instructions guide you through the process of building this repo from source.
 ## Dependencies